All Episodes

 What difference at this point does it make?

-Speaking of people that like to giggle, our uh, well, prestigious Vice President Kamala Harris is claiming Joe Biden has reduced heating and electricity bills so folks have more money in their pockets.
+Speaking of people that like to giggle, our, well, prestigious Vice President Kamala Harris is claiming Joe Biden has reduced heating and electricity bills so folks have more money in their pockets.

-In fact, Americans now have lost over 2,250 bucks on average, paying increased energy costs since Biden took office.
+In fact, Americans now have lost over $2,250 on average paying increased energy costs since Biden took office.

-According to the New York Post, House Republicans want former Biden associate Vuck Jeremick to testify about the origins of the first family's lucid lucrative venture with CEFC, that's the Chinese energy company, calling him a key witness who could describe Joe Biden's own role in the enterprise.
+According to the New York Post, House Republicans want former Biden associate Vuck Jeremik to testify about the origins of the First Family's lucrative venture with CEFC, that's the Chinese energy company, calling him a key witness who could describe Joe Biden's own role in the enterprise.

 Once they tie Joe Biden to money to China and Russia and Ukraine, if they do that, that's it for Joe Biden.

-Uh but anyway, Comer now is asking Jeremic uh in a letter to provide all documents, communications related to Hunter and James Biden, as well as uh Sherwin Gilliar, a fellow business partner of Devin Archer, and CEFC vice president, I'm sorry, Vice Chairman Patrick Ho.
+But anyway, Comer now is asking Jeremy in a letter to provide all documents, communications related to Hunter and James Biden, as well as Sherwin Gilliar, a fellow business partner of Devin Archer and CEFC vice president.

-Uh, Jeremic, a former foreign minister of Serbia, president of the UN General Assembly, appears to have helped the Biden family members connect with CEF C leaders in 2015 when Joe was still vice president.
+Jeremy, a former foreign minister of Serbia, president of the UN General Assembly, appears to have helped the Biden family members connect with CEFC leaders in 2015 when Joe was still vice president.

-Comer asked Jeremic to comply with his request by March 14th.
+Comer asked Jeremy to comply with his request by March 14th.

-Now, the the strategy up to this point has been to give them nothing.
+Now, the strategy up to this point has been to give them nothing.

 We'll see.

-Uh, one other little tidbit as it relates to our jury for person, Emily Kors.
+One other little tidbit as it relates to our jury four person, Emily Kors.

-Um, not only did she discuss the this entire case with the media, she also admitted that she discussed it with her boyfriend.
+Not only did she discuss this entire case with the media, she also admitted that she discussed it with her boyfriend.

-Uh, she said, quote, I told my boyfriend at one point during the proceeding during all of this, I came home and I told them, you know, do you know that if I was in the room with Donald Trump and Joseph Biden that they they they knew who I was, that they would both want to speak to me?
+She said, quote, I told my boyfriend at one point during the proceeding, during all of this, I came home and I told him, you know, do you know that if I was in the room with Donald Trump and Joseph Biden, that they knew who I was, that they would both want to speak to me?

 Okay, what's going on here?